Health And Nature life

 Pleurotus ostreatus-Oyster mushroom is also important in medicine.
 It has demonstrable effects on strengthening the immune system and has a positive effect on blood cholesterol levels.

 In the kitchen, people look for it for its versatility – it is great in ready meals, pickled in vinegar, but also dried.
 Suitable for soups, sauces, and pickles.
-Oyster mushroom is also important in medicine.
+Oyster mushrooms are also important in medicine.
 It has demonstrable effects on strengthening the immune system and has a positive effect on blood cholesterol levels.

 Winter Chanterelle mushroom (Cantherellus tubaeformis)